 These days, STEAM programs have gained popularity amongst kids.
+(STEAM = Science Technology Engineering Arts Maths).
 Robotics is one such discipline that falls under the STEAM umbrella.
 For kids who have never tried it before, it provides them with an outlet for their creativity while keeping their minds active.

 What are robots in simple words for kids?

-– Robot is a machine.
+- A robot is a machine.

 - It is designed to do specific tasks for humans.

 - It may or may not need human intervention to do a specific job.

 - It may or may not be operated by a computer program.